 As part of ongoing communications and coordination among Federal agencies and the non-Federal applicants, the BLM, USFWS, UDOT, and Washington County have been sharing information and meeting to discuss the potential impacts of the actions on threatened and endangered species and designated critical habitats.
-The USFWS, as co-lead and potential issuer of the ITP, reviewed internal documents that preceded publication of the Draft EIS, including UDOT's ROW application and Plan of Development and Washington County's early drafts of the HCP.
-Information received from the USFWS, including recommended conservation measures, has been incorporated into the Draft EIS and proposed actions as a result of these conversations.
+The USFWS, as co-lead and potential issuer of the ITP, reviewed internal documents that preceded publication of the Draft and Final EIS, including UDOT's ROW application and Plan of Development and Washington County's early drafts of the HCP.
+Information received from the USFWS, including recommended conservation measures, has been incorporated into the Final EIS and proposed actions as a result of these conversations.

-The BLM will complete a formal consultation with the USFWS under Section 7 of the ESA regarding the potential impacts of the BLM's Federal actions for the ROW application and potential RMP amendments.
-The USFWS will conduct an intra-agency Section 7 consultation regarding the potential effects of issuing an ITP to Washington County.
+The BLM is in the process of completing a formal consultation with the USFWS under Section 7 of the ESA regarding the potential impacts of the BLM's Federal actions for the ROW application and potential RMP amendments.
+The BLM submitted a Biological Assessment to the USFWS to initiate the formal Section 7 consultation process on September 23, 2020.
+During the preparation of the Biological Assessment, the agencies engaged in informal discussions regarding the species and habitats present in the Action Area and the likely effects of the BLM's Federal actions for the ROW application and potential RMP amendments.
+The USFWS was provided an opportunity to review and comment on the draft Biological Assessment, and the agencies engaged in informal video and telephone conferences to discuss the analysis and associated management actions, stipulations, and best management practices.
+The USFWS is also in the process of conducting an intra-agency Section 7 consultation regarding the potential effects of issuing an ITP to Washington County.
 The BLM and USFWS will not sign Records of Decision until the formal Section 7 consultation is complete.